suazithustra/nopmd/README.md

-# Epmdless
+# nopmd (No Port Mapper Daemon)

-If you run distributed services such like pubsubs or message brokers between datacenters with EPMD, all your nodenames and ports are exposed over the internet, and you've probably got more ports open in your firewalls than actual services running behind them.
+If you run distributed services such like pubsubs or message brokers between regions with EPMD, all your nodenames and ports are exposed over the internet, and you've probably got more ports open in your firewalls than actual services running behind them.
 Yuck.

-Don't you wish you could just decide on a port, append it to the nodename and ditch EPMD altogether?
+Don't you wish you could just decide on a port, append it to the nodename and call it a day?

 ## Elixir

     # mix.exs
-    {:epmdless, "> 0.0.0"}
+    {:nopmd, "> 0.0.0"}

+    # nodename example (--sname not supported, obviously)
+    --name mynode@127.0.0.1:8080

+    # ipv6 nodename example
+    --name mynode@::1:8080

-    # flags (put in --erl "..." when running with iex)
+    # erl flags (put in --erl "..." when running with iex)
-    -pa _build/(dev|prod)/lib/epmdless/ebin \
+    -pa _build/(dev|prod)/lib/nopmd/ebin \
-    -proto_dist epmdless_(inet|inet6)_(tcp|tls)_dist \
+    -proto_dist nopmd_(inet|inet6)_(tcp|tls)_dist \
     -no_epmd

 ## Erlang (Hex)

     # rebar.config
-    {deps, [epmdless]}.
+    {deps, [nopmd]}.
     {plugins, [rebar3_hex]}.

+    # nodename example (-sname not supported, obviously)
+    -name mynode@127.0.0.1:8080

+    # ipv6 nodename example
+    -name mynode@::1:8080

     # flags
-    -pa _build/default/lib/epmdless/ebin
+    -pa _build/default/lib/nopmd/ebin
-    -proto_dist epmdless_(inet|inet6)_(tcp|tls)_dist
+    -proto_dist nopmd_(inet|inet6)_(tcp|tls)_dist
     -no_epmd

 ## Build & Test Locally